Build Instructions

 operation.

-to perform a Ascon 128 and Ascon 128a message digest
+of type shash to perform a Ascon-Hash256 message digest calculation.

 generation and verification.